top of page

 Source: GR No. 21/2021.

-In the event that the MoASP, governors, or regents/mayors in accordance with their respective authorities does not issue an approval of KKPR for non-business activities within a period of 20 (twenty) days, such approval shall be issued by the electronic system organized by the MoASP.
+In the event that the MoASP, governors, or regents/mayors, in accordance with their respective authorities/powers, does not issue an approval of KKPR for non-business activities within a period of 20 (twenty) days, such approval will be issued by the electronic system organized by the MoASP.

 KKPR for National Strategic Activities

-The implementation of KKPR for national strategic activities is given for space utilization activities plan that are included or not included in the RTR, RZ KAW, or RZ KSNT.
-It should be noted that laws and regulations stipulate the relevant national strategic activities.
-KKPR for national strategic activities shall be applied by the minister, head of agencies, governors, regents, or mayors.
+Implementation of KKPR for national strategic activities is applicable to the plan for space utilization activities, whether included or not in the RTR, RZ KAW, or RZ KSNT.
+It should be noted that the relevant national strategic activities are stipulated by laws and regulations..
+The application for KKPR for national strategic activities is to be submitted by the minister, head of agencies, governors, regents, or mayors.

 Issuance of Confirmation of KKPR for National Strategic Activities Procedures